 Working in the Notebook¶

-To display Bokeh plots inline in an Jupyter/Zeppelin notebook, use the
+To display Bokeh plots inline in a classic Jupyter notebooks, use the

 output_notebook() function from bokeh.io instead of (or in addition to)